 Think of ways to turn your splash screen into an engaging introduction to your brand.
 Many websites have done this to brilliant effect, from creating visually engaging animations that lead a user’s eyes toward taking the next step with the site to simple yet memorable splash screens that prominently display the company logo in a visually impactful way.

 It is especially important to design a splash screen geared toward mobile browsing.
 More people than ever are using their smartphones to browse the web, make purchases, and engage with brands.
 Optimize your splash screen for mobile devices as mobile users generally face longer page loading times than desktop users, even over Wi-Fi connections.
+These are all the things you need to keep in mind when undergoing a change in your website redesign services to create a splash screen.

 There is a hidden benefit to using splash screens,